Drug Possession Lawyer: What to Expect and How to Find the Right Attorney

 Entering a Plea

-At your arraignment, the judge will formally read the charges against you, and you’ll be asked to enter a plea—usually “guilty,” “not guilty,” or “no contest.”
+At your Nevada arraignment, the judge will formally read the charges against you, and you’ll be asked to enter a plea—usually “guilty,” “not guilty,” or “no contest.”
 Your lawyer will help you decide how to plead based on the specifics of your case.

 Setting Bail and Pretrial Motions